andrewnyr/old-as211562/content/pages/peering.md

       relativeUrl: true
 layout: page
 ---
+## Toronto

-*   andrewnet has a very open peering policy and is willing to peer through a mutual exchange or through a tunnel (vxlan preferred).
+*   andrewnet has a very open peering policy for his Toronto pop and is willing to peer through a mutual exchange or through a tunnel (vxlan preferred).

 <!---->

 *   andrewnet currently is only on the [Experimental Virtual Internet Exchange](https://evix.org/).

-*   andrewnet has a main peering and bgp router located in toronto with the upstream, [GoCodeIt](https://bgp.he.net/AS62513)
+*   andrewnet main peering router is located in toronto with the upstream, [GoCodeIt](https://bgp.he.net/AS62513)

+*   the range broadcasted from this pop is \`[2605:f440:9f90::/48](https://bgp.he.net/net/2605:f440:9f90::/48)\`